Crime List | Statute of Limitation | Title 42 License and Driving Penalties

 If the steps are performed under circumstances showing extreme indifference to the value of human life, you commit attempted first degree-murder.
 Otherwise, it is considered attempted murder in the second-degree.

-Penalties for attempted murder second-degree in Colorado: Could include up to 10-32 years in prison in addition to mandatory parole, and a fine of up to $750,000.
+Penalties for attempted murder first-degree in Colorado (Class 2 felony): Could include between 16-48 years in prison in addition to 5 years of mandatory parole, and a fine of up to $1,000,000.

-Penalties for attempted murder first-degree in Colorado: Could include up to 16-48 years in prison in addition to mandatory parole, and a fine of up to $1,000,000.
+Penalties for attempted murder second-degree in Colorado (Class 3 felony): Could include between 10-32 years in prison in addition to 3 years of mandatory parole, and a fine of up to $750,000.

 For Help – Schedule a Free Consultation!